gocruncher/jenkins-job-cli/README.md

 # Jbuilder

-Jbuilder is a simple command-line utility which just runs any Jenkins job, view will be like this:
+Jbuilder is a simple command-line utility which just runs any Jenkins job, an execution will be like this:

 ![terminal demo](assets/demo.gif)